andrewmriley/fangcli/README.md

 # fangcli
 A CLI interface to fangbreaker.zone for Everquest.
-This application is not associate with the site nor with the video game Everquest.
+This application is not associated with the site nor with the video game Everquest.

 This is a work in progress while I learn Go.